a4lamber/Leetcode/leetcode_with_adam/docs/leetcode/576-out-of-boundary-paths/README.md

 - number of ways to go out of boundary with `maxMove` moves allowed

 If a football goes out of boundary with 2 moves, then it needs to be at the boundary of the grid with 1 move.
 Therefore, we can transfer this question into,
-- After a total of `0` moves, the ball is at boundary.
-Calculate the total number of ways to go out of bounda after 1 more move.
+- Given after a total of `0` moves, the ball is at boundary.
+Calculate the total number of ways to go out of bound after 1 more move.
-- After a total of `1` moves, the ball is at boundary.
-Calculate the total number of ways to go out of bounda after 1 more move.
+- Given after a total of `1` moves, the ball is at boundary.
+Calculate the total number of ways to go out of bound after 1 more move.
-...
+- ...
-- After a total of `maxMove - 1` moves, the ball is at boundary.
-Calculate the total number of ways to go out of bounda after 1 more move.
+- Given after a total of `maxMove - 1` moves, the ball is at boundary.
+Calculate the total number of ways to go out of bound after 1 more move.

 After decompose the problem into its subproblem and rephrase each sub-problem, we need to
 - construct a DP definition that figure out number of ways to reach boundary nodes
-- figure out a way to determine what's boundary nodes and interior nodes effecively.
+- figure out a way to determine what's boundary nodes and interior nodes effectively.

 # Approach
 <!-- Describe your approach to solving the problem. -->